treellama/shapefusion/README.txt

 On MacOS X you should be able to use the provided Xcode project in the osx-build directory.
 You'll need both the MacOS X developer tools and wxWidgets.
-Note that we are releasing MacOS X binary builds along with each source release: they should work out-of-the-box without the need to install anything else.
+Note that MacOS X binary builds are released together with each source release: they should work out-of-the-box without the need to install anything else.
 In case you're wondering why they are so large in size, it is because they carry the whole wxWidgets code linked statically.